Dineth-Mudalige/Data-Driven-Control-of-VNS-Cardiac/README.md

 # Data Driven Control of VNS for the Cardiac System

  This is the read me for the open source code provided as supplement to the Bioarxiv paper:

- Data Driven Control of Vagus Nerve Stimulation for the Cardiac System
+ *Data Driven Control of Vagus Nerve Stimulation for the Cardiac System*

- Branen A., Yao Y., Kothare M., Mahmoudi B., and Kumar G.
+ Authors: Branen A., Yao Y., Kothare M., Mahmoudi B., and Kumar G.

 Correspondence: gautam.kumar@sjsu.edu